 Collins Barrow is an association of independent accounting firms carrying on business across Canada.
 Our commitment to our clients and others is to respect and protect the privacy and confidentiality of personal and business information that is entrusted to us in the course of rendering services to our clients.
-As Chartered Accountants we are governed by Rules of Professional Conduct which have always and will continue to guarantee the privacy and confidentiality of your personal information.
+As Chartered Professional Accountants we are governed by Rules of Professional Conduct which have always and will continue to guarantee the privacy and confidentiality of your personal information.

 We collect and use personal information generally to provide services for our clients and for the following purposes: